• Skip to main content

 Spelt flour is a great alternative to chickpea flour and can be used in many of the same ways.

-• It has a nutty flavor that goes well with savory dishes like veggie burgers or pancakes.
-If you're using it in a sweet recipe, try adding a little extra sugar or spice to balance out the flavor.
+- It has a nutty flavor that goes well with savory dishes like veggie burgers or pancakes.
+If you're using it in a sweet recipe, add a little extra sugar or spice to balance the flavor.

 People Also Ask [FAQs]

-Chickpea flour is a healthy option because it contains more protein and fiber than refined wheat flour.
+Chickpea flour is healthy because it contains more protein and fiber than refined wheat flour.

 Chickpea flour is also gluten-free, making it a good choice for those with celiac disease or gluten intolerance.